nallagondu/production_ed/week2/day4.md

 In Cursor's file explorer (the left sidebar):

-1. Right-click on your `twin` folder
+1. Right-click in the file explorer in the blank space below all the files
 2. Select **New Folder**
 3. Name it `terraform`